Did you run out of kerosene and wonder if you can use diesel in your heater?

 Which Type of Diesel Can I Use in My Kerosene Heater?

 Any diesel fuel will work in a kerosene heater.
 However, the type of diesel you use could affect performance.

 Diesel #2 is less refined than diesel #1.
-It will work in a kerosene heater but not burn as cleanly or easily as diesel #1.
+It will work in a kerosene heater but not burn as cleanly or efficiently as diesel #1.
 However, it is cheaper and also has more energy capacity.